 Normal change:Make an occasional wrong turn.
 Early Alzheimer's: Get lost in familiar places, don't remember how you got there or how to get home.

 Normal change:Feel occasionally sad.
 Early Alzheimer's: Experience rapid mood swings, from tears to rage, for no discernible reason.

 Diagnosing Alzheimer's disease

-Since there is no single definitive medical test for identifying Alzheimer’s disease, to make a diagnosis from your symptoms, a doctor will look for:
+There is no single definitive medical test for identifying Alzheimer’s.
+To make a diagnosis from your symptoms, a doctor will look for:

 Significant memory problems in immediate recall, short-term, or long-term memory.

 Significant cognitive deficits in at least one of four areas:

 The executive functions of planning, ordering, and making judgments.